ThomasTVV/carpair/README.md

 Your application should now contain the cars, where a number plate has correctly been identified, with additional data, than its original listing had.

+_
+At the given time the ANPR does not insert number plates into the DB, for lack of interference when presenting the application_